 This talk was just funny.
 Will's been in the industry for some time, and told the story of a project they were a part of that started in the early 2000's, that they left, and came back to and saw how the project had devolved in that time.
 Lots of humourous, cynical anecdotes about the horrors of maintaining a system for a long time.

 An interesting insight that hadn't occurred to me was a word of caution about how containers, which are currently sweeping the industry as the (relatively) new hot way of deploying our applications will likely become a maintenance nightmare years from now.
 Interesting stuff.

 Fixing Production in the Hospital

 This again was one of the "human-side" talks of the day.
-Unfortunately the schedule doesn't have the speaker's name, and I didn't make a note of it, but the presenter told the story of how while working at a company as the head of the ops team, was in the hospital for the birth of his third son when he got a phone call from the CTO telling him that everything was on fire and he needed to fix it.
+Unfortunately the schedule doesn't have the speaker's name, and I didn't make a note of it, but the presenter told the story of how while working at a company as the head of the ops team, was in the hospital for the birth of their third son when they got a phone call from the CTO telling him that everything was on fire and they needed to fix it.
 Inspiring story of the cost of siloing from a human perspective.
 Lots of discussion on techniques they employed to help improve their culture & process over time (blameless post-mortems, release planning, etc).